Crystal Valley Interchange

 The proposed new interchange requires the I-25 northbound on- and off-ramps to be located between northbound I-25 and East Plum Creek.
 This requires relocating a portion of the existing I-25 East Frontage Road, about one-half mile north and south of Crystal Valley Parkway.
 Additionally, the proposed I-25 southbound on- and off-ramps will be located between the BNSF Railroad and the southbound I-25 lanes.
 This requires relocating a portion of the existing I-25 West Frontage Road between Yucca Hills Road to the north and Tomah Road on the south.
 Roadway approaches to the bridge over Plum Creek will be modified, the bridge will not be impacted by this construction.

-At this time, the cost of constructing the interchange range from $75 to 80 million.
-The entire project cost, which includes design, right of way and construction is estimated at $118 million.
+At this time, the cost of constructing the interchange ranges from $75 to $80 million.
+The entire project cost, which includes design, right-of-way and construction is estimated at $120 million.
 The Town received a $5.4 million BUILD grant from the U.S. Department of Transportation and is committed to setting aside $20 million in resources for the project.
 Other funding sources are being determined from both public and private sectors.
-If the proposed zoning and development agreement of Dawson Trails is approved by Town Council, an additional $9.5 million will go towards funding this project.
 Refinements to the costs will be a result of the preliminary design and the addition of a contractor to the team.

 Purpose and need for the project

-This project will improve access and safety from the south end of Castle Rock south to the Tomah Interchange.
+This project will improve access and safety from the south end of Castle Rock south to the Tomah Road interchange.
 The purpose of the interchange includes: